kenken17/meteor-utilities/README.md

 - .input (css class)

 Also, if the input is `type="number"` or have a class `.number`, the object literal will use number instead of string.

+For `skipEmpty` option, if the input is an empty string.
+It will still skip through the property.

 *Examples:*